-Centered with respect to heuristics(visual), six 'rule' are developed by using degree of the membership and logic high or low (1-0) is performed for specific type of input bundle, which corresponds data linked from membership function a decision that is either normal, pre-seizure or seizure is generated in comb ination with other decisionrule.
+Centered with respect to heuristics(visual), six 'rule' are developed by using degree of the membership and logic high or low (1-0) is performed for specific type of input bundle, which corresponds data linked from membership function a decision that is either normal, pre-seizure or seizure is generated in combination with other decisionrule.
 This is also followed for rest of them.
 This produces a final decision surface.
 This rule is further taken into consideration with the decision of the physicians' heuristics and a logical 'AND' operation is performed for the final decision; here mathematical model or statistical decision boundary is not used by any of the rule.
-Table 1 lists these rules.